reedacartwright/mcberepair/README.md

 ## rmkeys

-`rmkeys` deletes keys in a world's leveldb database.
+`mcberepair rmkeys` deletes keys in a world's leveldb database.
 Input is a list of keys, one per line.

 ### Example Input